 How Serious Are Car Accidents in Clearwater?

-Florida ranks as the third most dangerous state in the nation for drivers, based on the number of fatal crashes and car-accident-related deaths.
-Statistics show that Pinellas County is home to a fatal crash about once every three or four days.
+Florida ranks as the third most dangerous state in the nation for drivers, based on the number of car-accident-related deaths.
+Statistics show that Pinellas County is home to a deadly accident about once every three or four days.

-In 2020, there were 105 fatal auto accidents – resulting in 112 deaths – in and around Clearwater.
-Area collisions also caused 8,414 non-fatal injuries that year.
+In 2022, there were 113 deadly auto collisions – resulting in 121 deaths – in and around Clearwater.
+Area wrecks also caused 9,210 non-fatal injuries that year.

-While the total number of wrecks might have declined between 2019 and 2020, the same isn’t true for fatal crashes and deaths.
-In 2019, there were 105 deadly accidents and 109 fatalities.
+While the total number of wrecks might have declined between 2019 and 2020, the same isn’t true for crashes and deaths.
+In 2019, there were 109 fatalities.

 What Are Clearwater’s Most Dangerous Intersections?

-Car crashes can happen anywhere, but most happen at or near an intersection.
+Car crashes can happen anywhere, but most take place at or near an intersection.

 In Clearwater, these crossroads tend to be the most dangerous: